giovannifoletto/thesis/StateOfTheArt/DeepLog.md

 The architecture of the systems is shown in the picture above, but mainly is divisible in three phases:
 1. the log key anomaly detection model
 2. the parameter value anomaly detection model
-3. the workow model to diagnose detected anomalies
+3. the workflow model to diagnose detected anomalies

 The identification phases is based on two results, based on the parsed log entry.
 These are key value and parameters value vector.
 If both these results are detected as anomaly, the alert is emitted.